abuseki/georefdatar/README.md

 - periodic table of the elements
 - standard atomic weights of the elements, as recommended by [IUPAC](https://iupac.org)
-- table of minerals – with name, symbol (abbreviation) and chemistry
+- table of minerals – with name, symbol (abbreviation) and formula
 - well known and widely used geochemical data of reservoirs like the primitive mantle, the continental crust, basalts, …
 - tables of decay constants and isotopic rations frequently used in geochronology
 - color codes of the [International Chronostratigraphic Chart](https://stratigraphy.org/chart)
-- Sets of elements regularly used in geochemistry, e. g.
-REE, HREE, PGE, …
+- sets of elements regularly used in geochemistry, e. g.
+REE, HREE, PGE, ...
 - some functions for basic queries of the periodic table of the elements and the list of minerals are also included.